 A: Absolutely not!
 There are times when we feel a bit exhausted or overwhelmed from trying to juggle travelling and websiting and need some down time…but no, we’re always excited to see and do new things each and every day.
 That’s the best part about backpacking, there’s always something new around each corner.

 A: We always take local transport.
 Unless we absolutely have to fly (or for some reason it’s much cheaper), we always opt for land transportation.
 We get to see the country that way and get to mingle with the local people.

 Q: What is your favourite country so far?

 A: We don’t have a clear answer for that one.
 Each country is beautiful in its own way and has something to offer.
-However, the ones that stick in our minds the most are: Thailand, India, Indonesia, Egypt, Mozambique and Turkey.
+However, the ones that stand out in our minds the most are: Thailand, India, Indonesia, Egypt, Mozambique, Turkey, China, Mongolia and Iran.

 Q: What are the weirdest things you’ve eaten on your travels?

-A: Scorpion, maggot, toad, duck’s blood, cow stomach and ox tongue.
+A: Scorpion, maggot, toad, horse meat, duck’s blood, cow stomach and ox tongue.

 Q: Where do you sleep?

-A: We always go for a guesthouse/hostel/hut or some sort of accommodation that is cheap, has a funky vibe and lots of other like-minded backpackers around.
+A: We typically go for a hotel/guesthouse/hostel/hut or some sort of accommodation that is unique, has a funky vibe and lots of other like-minded travellers around.

 We’ve slept on plenty of planes, trains, cars and buses.